 The Company holds warrants and options in certain portfolio companies in an effort to achieve additional investment return.
 In purchasing warrants and options, the Company bears the risk of an unfavorable change in the value of the underlying equity interest.
-The aggregate fair value of warrants and options at December 31, 2011 and 2010 represents 0.9% and 0.8%, respectively, of the Company's net assets.
+The aggregate fair value of warrants and options as of December 31, 2012 and December 31, 2011 represents 2.4% and 0.9%, respectively, of the Company's net assets.